Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 Scenario 1: The house of five, four nationalities

-You've got a French speaker, two Spanish speakers, a German, and one person who only speaks English.
+You have got a French speaker, two Spanish speakers, a German, and one person who only speaks English.
 You need to track expenses, manage chores, and coordinate a house trip.

-Splitwise handles the expenses.
-For everything else, you're in a messy WhatsApp group where messages get buried, chores get disputed, and nobody can find who agreed to what.
-With HouseKeepr, everything's in one place, in everyone's language.
+With Splitwise: It handles the expenses.
+For everything else, you are in a messy WhatsApp group where messages get buried, chores get disputed, and nobody can find who agreed to what.

 Scenario 2: Simple flat, just two people